Updated August 16, 2021.

 Think of the paper products you regularly use in your day-to-day life– any of that can be glued into a gluebook.

-Keep in mind that because you’ll be glueing an entire layer of paper to a single page, whatever notebook you use will get VERY chunky.
-Tearing out every other page before you start adding materials will help, though some styles of notebooks won’t be able to handle that– like composition books, which only have a single stitch binding.
-I just end up embracing the chunkiness.
+Keep in mind that because you’ll be gluing an entire layer of paper to a single page, whatever notebook you use will get VERY chunky.

 Gluebook resources